BartSte/snapshot/README.md

 Since the CI on Github uses Ubuntu, Qt6 could not be installed using apt.
 Therefore, the online installer is used.
 The installation is automated using the `scripts/install-qt` script.
-This script downloads the online installer, installs Qt6.
+This script downloads the online installer and installs Qt6 in the `3rdparty/Qt` folder.
+This folder will be picked up by `cmake` when building the project.
 You need to authenticate yourself by setting the `QT_INSTALLER_JWT_TOKEN` environment variable to your jwt token.
 More information on getting this token is provided on the [website of Qt](https://doc.qt.io/qt-6/get-and-install-qt-cli.html).